-- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires a minimum of seventy-two hours at the 2000-level or above.
-Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
-The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
+- A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
+This program requires a minimum of seventy-two hours at the 2000-level or above.
+Thus only forty-eight credit hours of 1000-level courses can count toward this program. - This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum.

+- 4. The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
-Students may include up to twelve credit hours within the electives of the major from the following list: HIST-2080 Mennonites in Europe HIST-2090 Mennonites in Canada and the United States HIST-3100 Religion in Canadian History
+Students may include up to twelve credit hours within - the electives of the major from the following list: HIST-2080 Mennonites in Europe

+HIST-2090 Mennonites in Canada and the United States

-LANG-2320 Elementary Biblical Hebrew II LANG-2420 Elementary Biblical Greek II MUSC-2330 Leading Music and Worship RLGN-1700 Introduction to World Religions I RLGN-1710 Introduction to World Religions II 2.2.
+HIST-3100 Religion in Canadian History LANG-2320 Elementary Biblical Hebrew II LANG-2420 Elementary Biblical Greek II MUSC-2330 Leading Music and Worship RLGN-1700 Introduction to World Religions I RLGN-1710 Introduction to World Religions II

+2.2.
 Biblical and Theological Studies Major, Four-year B.A.
-Graduation Requirements:

-120 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours

-60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 30 credit hours of the major requirements Core Curriculum Requirements:
+60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program

+9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements30 credit hours of the major requirements

 Biblical and Theological Studies-completed within the major

 Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours

-Social Science-6 credit hours

-Science-6 credit hours

-Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-Major Requirements:

-A minimum of 48 credit hours, maximum of 54 credit hours A minimum of 24 credit hours at the 3000-level and above, including 6 credit hours at the 4000-level One of the following:
+- A minimum of 48 credit hours, maximum of 54 credit hours - A minimum of 24 credit hours at the 3000-level and above, including 6 credit hours at the 4000-level

-BTS-1110 Biblical Literature and Themes

-BTS-1120 Encountering the Bible
+- BTS-1120 Encountering the Bible

-BTS-1130 Introducing Jesus - An Overview of the Christian Bible
+- BTS-1130 Introducing Jesus An Overview of the Christian Bible

-One of the following:
+- One of the following:

-BTS-2000 Introduction to Christianity
+- BTS-2000 Introduction to Christianity

-BTS-2420 Introduction to Christian Spirituality
+- BTS-2420 Introduction to Christian Spirituality

-BTS-2550 History of Christianity
+- BTS-2550 History of Christianity

-BTS-2720 Theologies of the Global South
+- BTS-2720 Theologies of the Global South

-BTS-2750 Introduction to Christian Ethics
+- BTS-2750 Introduction to Christian Ethics

-Bible-12 credit hours, including 6 credit hours in each of Old and New Testament
+- Bible-12 credit hours, including 6 credit hours in each of Old and New Testament

-Theology-6 credit hours
+- Theology-6 credit hours

-History of Christianity-6 credit hours Practical Theology-6 credit hours Biblical and Theological Studies electives-12 credit hours
+History of Christianity-6 credit hours

+- Practical Theology-6 credit hours - Biblical and Theological Studies electives-12 credit hours
-Minor Requirement: